 Earsdon is a pretty, old country village with lots of pleasing old stone houses of the Georgian era along its Front Street.
 North east of Shiremoor and east of Backworth it now lies near the western fringes of Whitley Bay but was originally surrounded by open country.
 Early spellings of the place-name include Hertesdona and Erdisdunam.

 Throughout the medieval period Earsdon belonged to Tynemouth Priory and was the home to a medieval church, described in the 1820s as a “plain, ancient building”.
 The church was dedicated to St Alban, a reminder that Tynemouth priory ultimately belonged to the Abbey of St Albans in Hertfordshire.
 The parish registers of the church began in 1593 and in the early 19th century some “very ancient spurs” were found during the removal of earth at the church.

 In 1837 the church was demolished and replaced with the new one that is still there today and is also dedicated to St Alban.
 The architects were John and Benjamin Green, the renowned Northumberland architects whose work includes Grey’s Monument and Theatre Royal in Newcastle and the Penshaw Monument near Sunderland.

 To the north of Earsdon are the old mining villages of East Holywell and West Holywell associated with neighbouring collieries.
 The East and West Holywell Collieries were founded in the 1850s and situated nearby.
 The West Holywell Colliery was short-lived, closing in 1861, but the East Holywell Colliery operated into the early decades of the twentieth century.

-Backworth’s name means the enclosure (a ‘worth’) belonging to an Anglo-Saxon called Bacca but who Backworth was we don’t know.
+Backworth’s name means the enclosure (a ‘worth’) belonging to an Anglo-Saxon called Bacca but who Bacca of Backworth was we don’t know.
 Backworth is first mentioned in the 1270s but for much of its history it belonged to Tynemouth Priory.
 After the monasteries were dissolved in the 1530s Backworth was principally associated with the Grey family who resided here and their estate extended as far as Monkseaton and Longbenton.
 In the 1780s the Greys employed the architect William Newton to construct the beautiful Backworth Hall as their mansion house.